Save big (up to $1,875) on small business tools with our free membership, business.com+

 3. Don’t become entirely reliant on cloud providers.

-The Cloud Security Alliance also suggests the cloud services provider and its staff should never have access to your decryption keys.
+The Cloud Security Alliance recommends continuous monitoring and automated compliance checks to maintain full visibility into your cloud environment.
+It also cautions that cloud providers — and their employees — should never have access to your decryption keys.

-“This … stipulation can be the most challenging for SMBs, depending on their use of cloud,” said Cherrington.
-“For simple file sharing, there are some good add-ons for Dropbox and similar offerings … When an SMB moves processing to the cloud, things become a bit more complex.”
+“This stipulation can be the most challenging for SMBs, depending on their use of cloud,” cautioned Jeff Cherrington, principal at NextGen Product Management Consulting.
+“For simple file sharing, there are some good add-ons for Dropbox and similar offerings.
+When an SMB moves processing to the cloud, things become a bit more complex.”

 The best cloud services on the market